dantuluri/blog/views/iarrc18/main.md

 Seriously.

 It was the summer of 2013 where my mom, sisters and I went to visit a family friend in Fremont, CA. I just got a RC Car off Amazon with money I made at a small Closet Sale (my version of a garage sale, since I lived in an apartment complex).
-I decided to bring my brand-new RC Car to this family friend's house, since they had a road in front that led to a dead end (which meant practically no traffic).
+I decided to bring my brand-new RC Car to this family friend's house since they had a road in front that led to a dead end (which meant practically no traffic).
 I  drove it around the street for a good 15 minutes before handing along to my sisters and the other family friends.
 They all played around with it for a while and it was fun to watch this small car drive around at speeds close to 15 mph.
 Then my mom called all of us to come in for a snack.
 While everyone else left, I decided to play around with my car for a couple more minutes before going in.
 After driving it down the street and back at around 10-15 mph, the car didn't come to a complete stop when I rotated the control knob to brake.
-Instead the car came to a slow stop, almost like it was on neutral mode, which I didn't think was possible.
+Instead, the car came to a slow stop, almost like it was on neutral mode, which I didn't think was possible.
 I was right.
 The motor was moving, but the car wasn't anymore.

 I spent the next hour relentlessly debugging the issue.
 I tried resetting the receiver, resetting the controller, even trying slowly turning the throttle knob to see if it would move, even slightly.
 The servo worked for sure, but the car wasn't moving, even if the motor was running.

 It took me weeks to finally get in contact with a Horizon Hobby representative to help me debug the issue.
 I found out 30 minutes later that something foreign to me at the time; the pinion gear, was broken.

-That's what started a 5-year career in building and modifying RC cars during the summer time starting in my 5th grade summer.
+That's what started a 5-year career in building and modifying RC cars during the summertime starting in my 5th-grade summer.

 ## Robotics in High School
 ***